openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 that are declared in a package other than the package containing the class declaration.

-Constructors and class initializers are not members and cannot be inherited.
+Constructors and class initializers are not members, and cannot be inherited.

-Members can be class field (see :ref:`Field Declarations`), method (see :ref:`Method Declarations`) and accessors (see :ref:`Accessor Declarations`).
+Members can be class field (see :ref:`Field Declarations`), method (see :ref:`Method Declarations`), and accessors (see :ref:`Accessor Declarations`).
-Method is an ordered 4-tuple consisting of type parameters, argument types, return type and *throws*/*rethrows* clause, where:
+Method is an ordered 4-tuple consisting of type parameters, argument types, return type, and *throws*/*rethrows* clause, where:

 #.
 Type parameter is the declaration of any type parameters of the
    method member.